New York Village Settles One RLUIPA Suit, Faces New One From DOJ

 Meanwhile, on December 18, the village settled a two-year-old RLUIPA suit brought by the Central United Talmudical Academy of Monsey, a Hasidic Jewish school located in the village.
 The school alleged RLUIPA violations based on the village denying its request to expand its facility and the implementation of a cap on student enrollment that was less than other schools’ enrollments.
 As part of the settlement, the village agreed to timely review and vote on the school’s expansion plans.
 We will continue to follow both of these cases.

-For more information on RLUIPA and similar land use, First Amendment and constitutional matters, please contact Daniel Cortez at 734-742-1800.
+For more information on RLUIPA and similar land use, First Amendment and constitutional matters, please contact Joseph McGill at 734-742-1800.
 Additionally, please see our RLUIPA primer that provides additional information about RLUIPA, as well as our RLUIPA Resources page that tracks RLUIPA and similar First Amendment cases throughout the United States.